-After a decades-long ban, Massachusetts bid to bring back happy hour is gathering steam
+After a decades-long ban, Massachusetts’ bid to bring back happy hour is gathering steam

 His office didn’t immediately reply to a request for comment.
 State lawmakers have previously debated easing or removing the law, including in 2011, and individual citizens have also filed separate petitions.

-An executive at Mothers Against Drunk Driving, a national lobby group which strongly backed the strengthening of laws against drunken driving in the 1980s, including the 1984 Massachusetts bill, said his group wasn’t necessarily against happy hours, according to a statement in the Boston Globe.
-“It’s simply, if you drink, don’t drive,” said Bob Garguilo.
+An executive at Mothers Against Drunk Driving, a national lobby group that strongly backed the strengthening of laws against drunken driving in the 1980s, including the 1984 Massachusetts bill, said his group wasn’t necessarily against happy hours, according to a statement in the Boston Globe.
+“It’s simply, if you drink, don’t drive,” the group said in the statement.